zauberware/rails-devise-graphql/README.md

 ### 2. Authentication
 The app uses [devise](https://github.com/plataformatec/devise)'s logic for authentication.
 For graphQL API we use the JWT token, but to access the rails_admin backend we use standard devise views, but registration is excluded.

-Change devise settins under `config/initializers/devise.rb` and `config/initializers/graphql_auth.rb`.
+Change devise settings under `config/initializers/devise.rb` and `config/initializers/graphql_auth.rb`.

+#### Invitations
+Admins of a company can invite new users.
+The process is handled with `devise_invitable`.
+We added a `inviteUser` and `acceptInvite` mutation to handle this process via graphql.

+Like in the reset password process we redirect the users to the frontend domain and not to backend.

 ### 3. JSON Web Token